If a person is missing and you have concerns for their welfare please call 111

 4. If there is an immediate life risk to the person (i.e: extremes of weather / poor health) or if you are unable to find them in the immediate neighbourhood within 15-20 minutes, call 111 and ask for Police.

-4. Important questions the Police may have include providing a good description of the person, information about past walking, or where the person may have gone, e.g. old neighbourhoods, former workplaces or favourite places.
+5. Important questions the Police may have include providing a good description of the person, information about past walking, or where the person may have gone, e.g. old neighbourhoods, former workplaces or favourite places.
+This information can be recorded in advance just in case it is needed on a Safer Walking Profile Form.

 6. Providing a recent photo of the person will be useful for Police and other searchers.